 Lori La Bey has devoted her life to helping people do just that.
 She is the founder of Alzheimer’s Speaks, a Minnesota based advocacy group.

 She was honored by Maria Shriver as an Architect of Change and named the #1 Influencer Online for Alzheimer’s by Sharecare and Dr. Oz.
-I had the opportunity to interview her recently.
+I had the opportunity to interview her and learn what she finds most helpful in a care partnership.

 When we consciously care, we can be in the moment.
 Being in the moment allows us to experience joy.
 Often, as care partners, we dwell on the tears of what is lost and the fear of what is to come.